Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: Introduction

 Let us give an overview of this paper.
 In Section~\ref{sec:local} we give a comprehensive survey on the local $h^*$-polynomial of a lattice polytope.
 In Section~\ref{sec:thin} we define thin polytopes, present the main examples and discuss several open questions (e.g., Question~\ref{question}).
 Section~\ref{sec:3d} contains the complete classification of three-dimensional thin polytopes.
 In particular, we prove that three-dimensional lattice simplices are thin if and only if they are lattice pyramids (Corollary~\ref{cor:tetra}).
 Section~\ref{sec:gorst} presents the characterization of thin Gorenstein polytopes (Theorem~\ref{thm:main}).
-In particular, we deduce that thin Gorenstein polytopes have lattice width $1$ (Corollary~\ref{cor:flat-gorst}), being thin is invariant under the duality of Gorenstein polytopes (Corollary~\ref{cor:dual}) and show that Gorenstein simplices are thin if and only if they are lattice pyramids (Corollary~\ref{cor:gorsimplex}), thereby answering the original question of \cite{GKZ94} in the Gorenstein case.
+In particular, we deduce that thin Gorenstein polytopes have lattice width $1$ (Corollary~\ref{cor:flat-gorst}), being thin is invariant under the duality of Gorenstein polytopes (Corollary~\ref{cor:dual}) and show that Gorenstein simplices are thin if and only if they are lattice pyramids (Corollary~\ref{cor:gorsimplex}).
 For these results, we study in Section~\ref{sec:join} the behavior of local $h^*$-polynomials under joins, particularly for Gorenstein polytopes.